Alberto Polo

 We use UK microdata to estimate the effect of working-from-home (WFH) on UK wages.
 Leveraging differences in exposure to remote work across occupations around the Covid-19 pandemic, we find that a 1 percentage point increase in remote work increased real weekly wages by 8 basis points between 2019 and 2022.
 This translates into a gap in real wage growth that is 3 percentage points larger for occupations in the top quintile by share of WFH, relative to the bottom.
 It can account for around half of the 2.7% increase in mean real wages over this period.
 More than 50% of the impact of remote work on wages is due to hours worked, and in particular to a decrease in part-time work, with the remaining share due to firm-level factors.

-SCREENING USING A MENU OF CONTRACTS: A STRUCTURAL MODEL FOR LENDING MARKETS
+SCREENING USING A MENU OF CONTRACTS: A STRUCTURAL MODEL OF LENDING MARKETS

-with Arthur Taburet and Quynh-Anh Vo (R&R Journal of Financial Economics)
+with Arthur Taburet and Quynh-Anh Vo (Conditionally Accepted, Journal of Financial Economics)

 When lenders screen borrowers using a menu, they generate a contractual externality by making the composition of their competitors’ borrowers worse.
 Using data from the UK mortgage market and a structural model of screening with endogenous menus, this paper quantifies the impact of asymmetric information on equilibrium contracts and welfare.
 Counterfactual simulations show that, because of the externality, there is too much screening along the loan-to-value dimension.
 The deadweight loss, expressed in borrower utility, is equivalent to an interest rate increase of 30 basis points (a 15 percent increase) on all loans.